bullioncapital/kinesis-core/docs/software/commands.md

 * **checkdb**
   Triggers the instance to perform a background check of the database's state.

-* **checkpoint**
-  Triggers the instance to write an immediate history checkpoint.
-And uploads it to the archive.

 * **connect**
   `connect?peer=NAME&port=NNN`<br>
   Triggers the instance to connect to peer NAME at port NNN.